Godmartinz/Node-LTI-1.3-library/README.md

 >
 > If the URLs are not properly formatted and/or the GitHub URL doesn't launch successfully, the student will see an error message.
 With a valid project, when the student clicks Submit, s/he will be shown the resulting grade and the Tool uses the Library to pass the grade back to the Platform.
 >
 > Finally, when the student clicks Done, the student is returned to the Platform.
-The Teacher or Administrator on the Platform should be able to see that a grade has been used for test student for the example Tool.
+The Teacher or Administrator on the Platform should be able to see that a grade has been used for test student for the Example Tool.

 ---

-#### Test Suite
+#### C. Test Suite

-The Tool example provides a test suite to verify portions of the basic functionality of the Library.
+The Library provides a test suite to verify portions of the basic functionality.

 The tests require the use of a .env file, which if you are new to Node, is a a simple configuration text file that is used to pass customized variables into your application’s environment.

-You will need to load the test data in your .env file for the follwoing.
-You can use LMS Global's Reference Implementation Tool to generate keys (https://lti-ri.imsglobal.org/keygen/index).
+You will need to load the test data in your .env file for the following:

-* CLIENT_ID=client12345
-* CLIENT_SECRET=<RSA Private Key>
-* CLIENT_PUBLIC=<Public Key>
+* MONGO_URI=< your MongoDB URI >
+* MONGO_USER=< your MongoDB username >
+* MONGO_PASSWORD=< your MongoDB password >

-Make sure that your .env file is listed in your .gitignore if you are using live key pairs.
+Make sure that your .env file is listed in your .gitignore file.

-To launch the automated tests for this Library, run in your terminal:
+To launch the automated tests for this Library, run in separate terminals:

 ```
+mongod
 npm test
 ```

 ---

-#### Glossary
+#### D. Glossary

 JWT - JSON Web Tokens (JWTs) are an open, industry standard that supports securely transmitting information between parties as a JSON object.
 Signed tokens can verify the integrity of the claims contained within it.  (https://openid.net/specs/draft-jones-json-web-token-07.html).